 If you find yourself saying no to your favorite activities such as playing with your grandchildren, gardening or going to the movies because of hip pain.

-Doctors generally try to delay total hip replacement for as long as possible with non-surgical options including weight loss, physical therapy, steroid injections and anti-inflammatory medications.
+Doctors generally try to delay total hip replacement for as long as possible with non-surgical options including weight loss, anti-inflammatory medications, physical therapy, steroid injections, Platelet-Rich Plasma (PRP) injections or orthobiologic therapies.

 However, if you are feeling depressed or frustrated because you can’t be as mobile as you want to be, these are signs you need a hip replacement and it’s time to speak to a total joint specialist about your options.